 Call us at 1-888-287-0471 Who Answers? to discuss various morphine detox options in your area.
 Our toll-free helpline is available 24 hours a day.
 Alternatively, fill out an information form on our website and we will contact you.

 Fact:The yearly statistics concerning deaths from morphine overdose are hard to determine.
 Heroin presents as morphine in drug panels.
 Most often, the cause of death is listed as opiate overdose, which would include morphine, heroin, codeine, and other drugs in this class.

 What are the Options for Morphine Addiction Treatment?

 Detoxification alone cannot help a morphine addict recover.
 Detox is merely the first step in breaking the cycle of addition.
 To ensure a complete recovery and guard against relapse, the user must learn new behaviors, break old ways of thinking, and develop the willpower to resist temptation.

 Inpatient residential therapy over the course of 90 days is the gold standard of morphine addiction treatment.
 Although other options are available, the pervasive nature of morphine addiction typically requires an extended stay in a structured environment.
 Residential treatment facilities offer individual counseling with a licensed psychologist and a therapeutic platform of related activities to modify behavior and ensure a successful transition to complete sobriety.

 Each residential treatment facility will offer its own treatment methodology that may include alternative therapies, life skills development, and aftercare approaches.
 Many will start the resident on a 12-step program that can be continued when his or her stay in the facility is over.
 It is important to find the right facility to meet the needs of the individual involved.
-If you need advice or assistance in choosing the best morphine addiction treatment option, call our national referral helpline at 1-800-928-9139 to speak to a treatment advisor or fill out a contact form on the website.
+If you need advice or assistance in choosing the best morphine addiction treatment option, call our national referral helpline at 1-888-287-0471 Who Answers? to speak to a treatment advisor or fill out a contact form on the website.
 Our help is free and confidential.